Eczema types: Atopic dermatitis skin care

 Eczema flare-ups can be distressing.
 To relieve discomfort from eczema, follow these tips from board-certified dermatologists.

 Choose fragrance-free skin care products.
-Fragrance can cause an AD flare-up.
+Fragrance can cause atopic dermatitis to flare.
 To avoid this, only use products labeled “fragrance free.”
-You may see the word “unscented” on a product label.
-Avoid these, too.
-Unscented means that the fragrance has been masked.
-Although you won’t smell the fragrance in an unscented product, a masked fragrance can still trigger a flare-up.
+You may see the word “unscented” on a product.
+Avoid these products, too.
+Unscented means that the fragrance has been covered up.
+Although you won’t smell the fragrance in an unscented product, the fragrance can still trigger a flare-up.

-Test all skin care products before using them.
-Some skin care ingredients besides fragrance can cause eczema to flare.
-Test new skin care products first by applying to a quarter-sized patch of skin on the inside of your arm every day for 7-10 days.
-If your skin is clear after that time, you can use the product.
+Test all new skin care products before using them.
+Fragrance is one ingredient that can cause a flare-up, but other ingredients can as well.
+To test a new skin care product, apply a quarter-sized amount of product to the skin on the inside of your arm.
+Do this every day for 7-10 days.
+If your skin is clear after that time, go ahead and use the product.

 Take short baths or showers to hydrate your skin.
-Limit your bath to 5-10 minutes and use warm water.
-When you apply your moisturizer while your skin is still damp after bathing, this helps to lock in the moisture.
+A 5-to-10-minute bath or shower in warm water can help hydrate your skin.
+If it’s any longer, the water can dry your skin.
+Immediately after bathing, apply your moisturizer while your skin is still damp.
+This helps to lock in moisture.

-Learn what causes AD to flare and figure out how to avoid those triggers.
-Skin with AD is very sensitive, so many everyday things can cause a flare-up.
-Finding what triggers your (or your child’s) flare-ups and avoiding them can help reduce flare-ups.
-You can learn how to find triggers by going to the following page.
+Learn what causes your atopic dermatitis to flare.
+Skin with atopic dermatitis is very sensitive, so many everyday things can cause a flare-up.
+Finding what triggers your (or your child’s) atopic dermatitis and avoiding these triggers can help reduce flare-ups.
+To learn how to find triggers, go to the following page.
 NOTE: Although the following information is geared to helping parents find childhood triggers, anyone can use these dermatologists’ recommendations to help find their triggers.
 Eczema triggers.

 Using 100% cotton towels and sheets can also help reduce flare-ups.

 Protect your skin from extreme temperatures.
-Cold temperatures can dry your skin, which can make AD flare.
+Cold temperatures can dry your skin, which can make atopic dermatitis flare.
 When you get overheated and sweat, the sweat can also trigger a flare-up.